FabianTerhorst/coreclr-module/docs/articles/colshapes-example.md

 ## IScript event handler

-##### Note : ScriptEvents have to be created in a IScript Class!
-Otherwise it won´t work!
+##### Note : ScriptEvents have to be created in a IScript class!
+Otherwise it won't work!

 ```csharp
 // We declare & create our colsphere.